-You can only test 1 extension at a time this way.
-If there are multiple extensions for the module, and you wish to test them together, you will need to close the Module Editor and the Extension Editor and launch the game from the Module Manager into regular play mode.
+You can only test one extension at a time this way.
+To test multiple extensions together, you will need to close the Module Editor and the Extension Editor, and launch the game from the Module Manager into regular play mode.